botbits/lambda-bin/README.md

 > Add non-standard binaries to serverless compute.

-## Stable Release

-You are reading the documentation for the next release of lambda-bin, which should be 0.1.0.
-Please see [CHANGELOG](CHANGELOG.md) and make sure to read [UPGRADING](UPGRADING.md) when upgrading from a previous version.
-The current stable release is [0.0.0](https://github.com/botbits/lambda-bin/tree/v0.0.0).

 ## Overview

 This module reduces the footprint of the *run-time* only part of the [bin-minify](https://www.npmjs.com/package/bin-minify) module and adds a few [AWS Lambda](https://aws.amazon.com/lambda/) specific functions.